 Seychelles has a bus system that is used by the locals and connects all parts of the island, with 41 routes.
 At times the buses can get a bit crowded, but a great way to mingle with locals and cheap to use if you don’t drive and have the budget for taxis.

-There is the option to rent bicycles, but the island is pretty big with steep hills and mountains in some parts and, you need to take care when cycling and ensure your mindful of the local traffic as well as making sure you wear a helmet.
+There is the option to rent bicycles, but the island is pretty big with steep hills and mountains in some parts and, you need to take care when cycling and ensure you are mindful of the local traffic as well as making sure you wear a helmet.

-There are many types of accommodation choices from 5 star luxury hotels that can costs hundreds of dollars per night to self catering accommodation, small quaint guest houses and Airbnb choices.
-You can stay on Seychelles islands from as little at $35-40 per night on Mahe, other islands can be more expensive.
+There are many types of accommodation choices from 5-star luxury hotels that can costs hundreds of dollars per night to self-catering accommodation, small quaint guest houses and Airbnb choices.
+You can stay on Seychelles islands from as little as $35-40 per night on Mahe, other islands can be more expensive.

 Things To Do: Beaches / Food / Hiking / Island Hopping / Cultural Experiences

 Victoria the capital can be explored on foot.
 Some of the main attractions are: